 Review the Service Animal Policy for more information regarding service animals on campus.

-Michigan State University provides reasonable accommodations to housing residents with a documented disability, which could include the use of a Service Animal and/or Assistance Animal (emotional support animal) in University housing.
+The University provides reasonable accommodations to housing residents with a documented disability.
+The Assistance Animal Policy in University Housing governs the use of Assistance Animals in University Housing.

 Campus & Community Resources